 These facts indicate there’s far too much sensationalized revisionist history in NOWHERE BOY.
 It reflects a lack of trust by the filmmakers in their own subject.

+NOWHERE BOY is a British drama about the teenage life of John Lennon, founder of the 1960s rock band The Beatles.
+It focuses on his dysfunctional family relationships but also deals with the beginnings of his relationship with Paul McCartney, who later co-wrote most Beatles songs with Lennon.
+The movie’s most controversial aspect is the claim that Lennon had incestuous feelings for his estranged mother, Julia, who gave up her son to be raised by her sister, Mimi.
+Just when Lennon sorts out his relationships with his flirtatious mother and his stern, reserved aunt, tragedy strikes.
 The reconciliation scenes in NOWHERE BOY are very powerful.
 There is also a great scene where Lennon gives a short lecture on love when his mother and aunt are arguing.
 However, the movie’s allegation of Lennon’s incestuous feelings is only based on one brief recording by Lennon after he had gone through Freudian psychological therapy.
 Also, in actuality, Lennon apparently began visiting his mother and her other family when he was 11, not 14 as the movie says.
 NOWHERE BOY contains plenty of strong obscenities and a lewd encounter between Lennon and his girlfriend.